dougbutner/web-4/README.md

 # Time-issued cryptocurrency (Time Tokens)

 Time tokens are distributed to users' wallets periodically as time passes.
-They work by hashing a unique identifier with a time identifier, linking each token to a person dur span of time
+They work by hashing a unique personal identifier (address) with a time identifier, linking each token to a person during a span of time.

 These tokens provide the user with an action.
 The action burns the token, which may cause some change in the state of a system, or minting of another token, or any other action.